gabotaco/WealthyWumpus/README.md

 <div align="center"> <img src="https://i.imgur.com/3slzIe4.png" width="100%"> </div>

-## Key Features
+# Key Features

 * Easily Custamizable
-  - Add properties
+  - Add and change properties
-  - Add Community Chest and Chance cards
+  - Add and change Community Chest and Chance cards
 * Object Oriented
 * Flexible
 * Easy to Play
     - Use message reactions instead of typing commands
 * Light Weight
+* Incorporates 99% of rules from the original game
+* Quick and fun to play

-## Commands
+# Commands

 Some commands have reactions to make it easier to play but heres the list of all commands: